2022 World Track and Field Championships: Day-by-day guide to the women's events at Oregon22

 Other noteworthy women’s events on Saturday at Oregon22:

 - The morning session will include the women’s 10,000m final, where the U.S. will be represented by Karissa Schweizer, Alicia Monson, and Natosha Rogers.
-Reigning Olympic gold medalist Sifan Hassan of the Netherlands will be the favorite, so long as she enters.
-Hassan is currently on the entry list for the 1500m, 5000m, and 10,000m, but she is expected to drop one of those races.
+Reigning Olympic gold medalist Sifan Hassan of the Netherlands will be the favorite.
+Hassan, who won gold in the 5000m and 10,000m and bronze in the 1500m at the Tokyo Olympics, will compete in both the 5000m and 10,000m in Eugene.

 How to watch Saturday’s events:

-Note: UPDATE: Allyson Felix extends medal record, concludes career with mixed 4x400m bronze